-STATUTES, EXECUTIVE ORDERS, STATUTES, EXECUTIVE ORDERS, AND REGULATIONS LISTED AT 24 CFR 58.5 Clean Air Clean Air Act, as amended, particularly section 176(c) & (d); 40 CFR Parts 6, 51, 93 Yes No The Project site is located in a county or air quality management district that is in attainment status for all criteria pollutants.
-The Municipio of Utuado is not listed in the EPA Green Book "Puerto Rico Nonattainment/Maintenance Status for Each County by Year for all Criteria Pollutants" (See the List in Appendix C).
-The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
-Project would have no impact on air quality.
+STATUTES, EXECUTIVE ORDERS, AND REGULATI ONS LISTED AT 24 CFR 58.5 Clean Air Clean Air Act, as amended, particularly section 176(c) & (d); 40 CFR Parts 6, 51, 93 Yes No The Project site is not located in a county or air quality management district that is in non-attainment status for any criteria pollutants.
+The Municipio of Utuado is not listed in the EPA Green Book "Puerto Rico Nonattainment/Maintenance Status for Each County by Year for all Criteria Pollutants".
+(See the List in Appendix C) The purchase and installation of a warehouse would have no impact on air quality.
 The project is in compliance with Clean Air Act.
-Refer to EPA listing in Appendix C .
-Coastal Zone Management Coastal Zone Management Act, sections 307(c) & (d) Yes No The project is located 72,846 feet from the nearest Coastal Zone Management area and does not affect a Coastal Zone as defined in the PR Coastal Zone Management Plan.
+Refer to EPA listing in Appendix C. Coastal Zone Management Coastal Zone Management Act, sections 307(c) & (d) Yes No The project is located 58,748 feet from the nearest Coastal Zone Management area and does not affect a Coastal Zone as defined in the PR Coastal Zone Management Plan.
 The project is in compliance with the Coastal Zone Management Act.
 See Figure 7 in Appendix B .
-Contamination and Toxic Substances 24 CFR Part 58.5(i) (2) Yes No A site visit conducted on May 17, 2023, no debris or rubbish or visible signs vegetative stress, contamination, or toxic substances were identified at the project site.
-The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Contamination and Toxic Substances 24 CFR Part 58.5(i)(2) Yes No A site visit conducted on June 1, 2023, no debris or rubbish or visible signs vegetative stress, contamination, or toxic substances were identified at the project site.
 Site contamination was evaluated through online data searches to determine if toxic sites are located within 3,000-feet of the proposed project.

 There are no sites of environmental concern identified within 3,000 feet of the project site.
-Refer to Figures 8 and 9 in Appendix B and the Site inspection report and photos in Appendix A. The project is in compliance with Contamination and Toxic Substances.
-Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
-The proposed location of project is an area that has been used for agricultural purposes.
-According to EPA NEPAssist Enviromapper, the nearest critical or proposed critical habitat is 28,822 feet to the northeast of the project location.
-The Official Species List from the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) website lists the Puerto Rican Boa, Puerto Rican Broad-winged Hawk, and Puerto Rican Parrot as being able to be found in the area, but there are no critical habitats for them at this location.
+The project consists of the purchase and installation of a warehouse.
+Refer to Figures 8 and 9 in Appendix B .
+The project is in compliance with Contamination and Toxic Substances.
+Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No The project consists of the purchase and installation of a warehouse located in an area that has been previously used for agricultural purposes.
+30 CIRT 402 According to EPA NEPAssist Enviromapper, the nearest critical or proposed critical habitat is 9,641 feet to the north of the project location.
+The Official Species List from the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) website lists, the Puerto Rican Boa, Puerto Rican Broad-winged Hawk, Puerto Rican Parrot, and Puerto Rican Harlequin Butterfly as being able to be found in the area, but there are no critical habitats for them at this location.
 A site-specific review of endangered species was conducted in accordance with the Fish and Wildlife Act (47 Stat.
 401, as amended: 16 U.S.C.
 661 et seq.)
 (See Appendix D ).
-The proposed project will have No Effect on Puerto Rican Broad-winged Hawk and Puerto Rican Parrot.
-Based on the nature of the project, scope of work, information available, and a careful analysis of the Project Site, and IPaC species list, it was determined that there would be No Effect for any of the listed species.
-The project is Not Likely to Adversely Affect the Puerto Rican Boa, provided conservation measures are implemented as part of the project.
+The project is Not Likely to Adversely Affect the Puerto Rican Boa, Puerto Rican Broad-winged Hawk, Puerto Rican Parrot, and Puerto Rican Harlequin Butterfly, provided conservation measures are implemented as part of the project.
+As well as training construction staff to identify and avoid the plant Oplonia spinosa , of which the Puerto Rican Harlequin Butterfly uses for egg laying and larval feeding.
+If a Puerto Rican Boa is encountered, work will cease until it moves off the site or, failing that, the Puerto Rico Department of Natural and Environmental Resources (PRDNER) Rangers will be notified for safe capture and relocation of the animal, in accordance with the USFW Puerto